MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/Definitions/BlockCulling.md

 These properties are part of Block Culling used within block JSON files.
 This helps the system determine how to change the appearance of this block.

 ## Code Example of a Custom Block's Culling JSON file

 This section shows how to specify particular faces and/or bones in a geometry file for culling checks.
 Note that face culling and bone culling can both exist in the same culling file.

-A face or bone culls (is not visible) if the neighbor in the "direction" direction is full and opaque (a full cube, and drawing using the "opaque" render-method in the minecraft:material_instances component).
-Note that if a minecraft:transform component rotates the block, the directions rotate as well
+A face or bone culls (becomes invisible) if the neighbor in the `"direction"` direction is full and opaque (a full cube, and drawing using the "opaque" render-method in the `minecraft:material_instances component`).
+Note that if a `minecraft:transform` component rotates the block, the directions rotate as well.

 ```json
 {